 If I or someone else later wants to execute any other callback function, they can pin it to my “my_website_link” function, and it will be fired at both places or wherever this hook (starting with do_action();) is called.

-If there will be many callback functions pinned to the same hook, it’s better to change their priority values from the default value is 10 to the order you want them to fire.
+If there are many callback functions pinned to the same hook, it’s better to change their priority values from the default value of 10 to the order you want them to fire.

 Let’s look at one more example – using a WordPress built-in hook and then adding a custom hook to it.